-Matthew Messier, 36, was arrested Friday on charges of grand theft, three counts of attempted grand theft, four counts of elder abuse, one count of forgery, one count of criminal conspiracy, one count of registering a fraudulent document and a count of practicing law without a license.
+Matthew Messier, 36, of the 400 block of Neal Street was arrested Friday on charges of grand theft, three counts of attempted grand theft, four counts of elder abuse, one count of forgery, one count of criminal conspiracy, one count of registering a fraudulent document and a count of practicing law without a license.

 Police say Messier, a former police commander with the Pinole Police Department, used his position of authority to gain the trust of the victim, who put his entire estate under the control of the pair.
 Messier was still with the Pinole Police Department when the initial complaint surfaced, according to a news release.